Skip to Content

 • Turn out the dough onto a lightly floured surface or powdered sugar surface.
 Roll dough with a rolling pin to 1/4″ thickness.

-• Using an egg-shaped cookie cutter, or another of your favorite cookie cutters, cut the easter egg sugar cookies into different shapes.
+• Using an egg-shaped cookie cutter, or another of your favorite cookie cutters, cut the Easter egg sugar cookies into different shapes.

 • Bake cookies on a prepared cookie sheet until just done.
 Do not brown the cookies.